AlexMercedCoder/tutorialblog/content/blog/2025/2025-07-05-iceberg-metadata-bloat-cleanup.md

 # Avoiding Metadata Bloat with Snapshot Expiration and Rewriting Manifests

-As your Apache Iceberg tables evolve—through continuous writes, schema changes, and compaction jobs—they generate a growing amount of **metadata**.
+As your Apache Iceberg tables evolve: through continuous writes, schema changes, and compaction jobs, they generate a growing amount of **metadata**.
 While metadata is a powerful feature in Iceberg, enabling time travel and auditability, **unchecked metadata growth** can lead to:

 - Slower planning and query times
 - Increased storage costs